flucoma/flucoma-docs/doc/BufHPSS.rst

 :control harmonic:

-   The index of the buffer where the extracted harmonic component will be reconstructed.
+   The buffer where the extracted harmonic component will be reconstructed.

 :control percussive:

-   The index of the buffer where the extracted percussive component will be reconstructed.
+   The buffer where the extracted percussive component will be reconstructed.

 :control residual:

-   The index of the buffer where the residual component will be reconstructed in mode 2.
+   The buffer where the residual component will be reconstructed in mode 2.

 :control harmFilterSize: